 For arguably his most famous film, 1964’s Manji (卍), Masumura returns to the themes of destructive sexual obsession which recur throughout his career but this time from the slightly more unusual angle of a same sex “romance”.
 However, this is less a tale of lesbian true love frustrated by social mores than it is a critique of all romantic entanglements which are shown to be intensely selfish and easily manipulated.
 Based on Tanizaki’s 1930s novel Quicksand, Manji is the tale of four would be lovers who each vie to be sun in this complicated, desire filled galaxy.

 The story begins with a framing sequence in which Sonoko sits down with a male mentor to recount her sorry tale from some later vantage point.
-As she would have it, she was an unfilled, unhappy housewife taking a series of art classes when the principal of the college notices that the face in her sketch of the Goddess of Mercy doesn’t look much like the model.
-Her drawing is good though so he asks her why she gave her drawing a different face and who it might belong to.
+As she would have it, she was an unfilled, unhappy housewife taking a series of art classes when the principal of the college noticed that the face in her sketch of the Goddess of Mercy doesn’t look much like the model.
+Her technique is good though so he asks her why she gave her drawing a different face and who it might belong to.
 She tells him it’s merely an ideal and isn’t based on any real person.
 However, it does look quite like another, very beautiful, pupil at the school – Mitsuko, and a rumour quickly starts that the two women are lovers.
 Though barely knowing each other before, the pair laugh it off and decide to become friends anyway.
 Gradually, something more than friendship begins to grow but not everyone is being honest with each other and the added complication of the men in their lives is set to make the road even harder for Sonoko and Mitsuko’s love affair than it might otherwise be.

 Sonoko narrates things from her perspective, though you get the feeling she may not be a completely reliable narrator.
 She seems shy, innocent, wounded though she speaks of her great tragedy with ease and a surprising frankness considering its sensitivity.
 The object of her obsession, Mitsuko, by contrast plays the innocent but also seems to know perfectly well what she’s doing.
 Manipulative in the extreme she plays each of the other three lovers off against each other in an attempt to become the centrifugal force in each of their lives.
 All things to all people, Mitsuko doesn’t seem to know what she wants, other than to be adored by anyone that’s around to adore her.